The Liquid Galaxy project is speeding up for GSoC 2021.

 Bash, Python, Javascript, Vue.js

 The idea of the project is to use the data obtained to recognize abnormalities in relation to the environment.
-This would be done on the basis of a color analysis of the images, detecting patterns of behavior and, perhaps, setting up an artificial intelligence to detect when something deviates from its established patterns.
+This would be done on the basis of the color analysis of the images, detecting patterns of behavior, and, perhaps, setting up artificial intelligence to detect when something deviates from its established patterns.

 With Python, there is a very wide range of tools that make these analyzes possible, which would facilitate the development of the project.
 There is the idea of a backend made in Node.js, integrating it with functions written in Python.
 For a better experience, the idea of using Vue.js or React is considered, depending on which one suits the project more, bringing the information in an organized way for the user's screen.
 The information would be placed in a KML file, to enable its demonstration on Earth.